-All of which suggests SAMAIF was still suspended for quite some time after the 23 December 2015 letter and it's not clear if that suspension was ever lifted.
+All of which suggests SAMAIF was still suspended for quite some time after the December 2015 letter and it's not clear if that suspension was ever lifted.
 This appears to be consistent with what was said in the published decision, in which it was stated that the amount paid to the SIPP in that case likely came from another investment rather than the Kijani or SAMAIF funds, as both appeared to have been suspended over the relevant period in that case.

-So, I'm satisfied that there's insufficient evidence to show a redemption request submitted after July 2015 would have been successful.
-And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be fair in the circumstances to reduce the compensation amount that Westerby has to pay to Mr N.
+So, there's insufficient evidence to show a full redemption request submitted after July 2015 would have been successful, even if Westerby had received a redemption form from Mr H sooner than January 2016.
+And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Westerby has to pay to Mr H.